dishap22/shell/README.md

 - `prompt.c` & `prompt.h`: print prompt message based on directory
 - `execute.c` & `execute.h`: further tokenizes each line into commands and their respective arguments. calls required functions accordingly
 -  `hop.c` & `hop.h`: implements functionality to change directories
+- `reveal.c` & `reveal.h`: implements functionality to show contents of a directory

 # Assumptions
 - Max size of any input is 4096 characters